aws-samples/eks-automated-multiaz-floating-ip/README.md

-# Achieving automated Floating/Virtual IP MultiAZ solution on EKS
+# Automated Floating/Virtual IP MultiAZ solution on EKS

 This post explains the patterns to deploy a Multus based workload using floating/virtual IPs.
-These floating IPs can failover across AZs as we override the local VPC routing and define static routing.
+These floating IPs can failover across AZs as we define more specific routing in the VPC.

 ## Infra Setup